 4.5.
 Enter fields for Src CIDR, protocol, Interface (select the one with VGW) and SNAT IPs as below example.

 4.7.
 Repeat the above steps for more entries.

 4.8.
 Click Enable SNAT to commit.

 4.9.
 Go to Gateway page, click on the Transit HA Gateway.
 Click Edit.

 4.10.
-Repeat the above steps to configure Customized SNAT for Transit HA Gateway as below example.
+Repeat the above steps to configure Customized SNAT for Transit HA Gateway as shown in the example below.

 Step 5.
-Configure Aviatrix Customized DNAT function on Transit Primary Gateway¶
+Configure Aviatrix Customized DNAT function on the Transit Primary Gateway¶

-This action instructs the gateway to translate the destination address from a IP within On-Prem routeable CIDR to a IP belong to a service in Spoke VPCs in Cloud.
+This action instructs the gateway to translate the destination address from an IP within the On-Prem routable CIDR to an IP belong to a service in Spoke VPCs in Cloud.

 5.1.
-Go to Gateway page, click on the Transit Primary Gateway.
+Go to the Gateway page and click on the Transit Primary Gateway.
 Click Edit.

 5.2.
 Scroll down to “Destination NAT”, click Add/Edit DNAT